I'm a member

 Printer Friendly Version

-DESCRIPTIONStroke is the most serious complication of atrial fibrillation.
+Stroke is the most serious complication of atrial fibrillation.
 The estimated incidence of stroke in non-treated patients with atrial fibrillation is 5% per year.
 Stroke associated with atrial fibrillation is primarily embolic in nature, tends to be more severe than the typical ischemic stroke, and causes higher rates of mortality and disability.
 As a result, stroke prevention is one of the main goals of atrial fibrillation treatment.

-Stroke occurs primarily as a result of thromboembolism from the left atrium.
+Stroke in atrial fibrillation occurs primarily as a result of thromboembolism from the left atrium.
 The lack of atrial contractions in atrial fibrillation leads to blood stasis in the left atrium, and this low flow state increases the risk for thrombosis.
 The area of the left atrium with the lowest blood flow in atrial fibrillation, and, therefore, the highest risk of thrombosis, is the left-atrial appendage (LAA).
 It has been estimated that 90% of left-atrial thrombi occur in the LAA.

 Surgical removal, or exclusion, of the LAA is often performed in patients with atrial fibrillation who are undergoing open heart surgery for other reasons.
 Percutaneous LAA closure devices have been developed as a nonpharmacologic alternative to anticoagulation for stroke prevention in atrial fibrillation.
-The devices may prevent stroke by occluding the LAA and thus preventing thrombus formation.
+The devices may prevent stroke by occluding the LAA, thus preventing thrombus formation.